 If you’re not certain whether to move forward, take a minute to compare your current LPN or LVN job responsibilities to working as a registered nurse:

 - Rather than being supervised, as an RN you can be responsible for supervising others

-- Rather than being asked to observe patients, you can be responsible for making decisions about their treatment, and able to provide patients with essential education about their health and specific conditions
+- Rather than being asked to observe patients, you could make decisions about their treatment and provide patients with essential education about their health and specific conditions

 - Rather than simply following instructions, you will be able to use your education and professional judgment to make decisions integral to the patient’s well-being and care

 Additionally, as an RN you will have more extensive knowledge, greater earning power and personal and professional growth, and the ability to specialize in areas that are of interest to you.

 The job market for RNs is experiencing tremendous growth, and by equipping yourself with an RN degree you will open the door to limitless opportunities.